-Chicopee Woods: West Lake and East Lake Trails Professional Review and Guide
+Chicopee Woods: West Lake and East Lake Trails Professional Guide

 "The West Lake Trail begins in open hardwoods and drops to bottomland forest in the Walnut Creek Valley.
 You’ll pass an impressive 150-foot suspension bridge that crosses Walnut Creek, and traverse more hilly terrain to reach Chicopee Lake.
 Formed in 1973, the lake has a good overlook and detailed interpretive information on the wetland ecology and is prime birding territory.